prevostc/docker-workshop/README.md

 # 0 - The db and the server

-The vagrant comes with a PostgreSQL DB and a small python server
+The provided vagrant comes with a PostgreSQL DB and a small python server

-- vagrant ssh on 2 consoles
+1. Start the virtual machine with `vagrant up`
+2. `vagrant ssh` is used to login to the vm
-- Start the server with `python3 server.py`
+3. Start the server with `python3 server.py`
-- Test the server with `curl -XGET http://localhost:8080` and `curl -XPOST http://localhost:8080 -d "Hello world"`
+4. On another terminal, `curl -XGET http://localhost:8080` and `curl -XPOST http://localhost:8080 -d "Hello world"`

 OK, now let's put these inside containers.